 I wonder if you have a quick answer to these questions:

-• What is the most simple three dimensional structure?
+• What is the most-simple, three-dimensional, finite structure?

-Some argue for a sphere, but the tetrahedron generally wins the day.
+Some argue for a sphere.
+That is a special case and as a result of sphere stacking, the tetrahedron emerges and generally wins the day.

 • What perfectly fills out the inside of a tetrahedron?

 It is a kindergarten question that most adults have not a clue, including our finest scientists and philosophers.
 Why is it important?
 It is what is.
 It is immutable.
-There are four tetrahedrons in each corner and one octahedron in the middle.
+There are four tetrahedrons, one in each corner and one octahedron in the middle.

 • What perfectly fills out the inside of an octahedron?

-Even the inventor of surreal numbers and “geometer par excellence” John Conway of Princeton, hesitated momentarily.
-No one else has ever answered the question.
+Even the inventor of surreal numbers and “geometer par excellence” John Conway of Princeton, hesitated momentarily to answer that question.
+No one else even tried.
 Most believe it to be of no significant import.
 I think that is so mistaken.